timothyhull/breadpool-self-eval/docs/index.md

             - Comfort with basic and advanced CRG configuration, setup, and troubleshooting.
             - Familiarity with WFTDA/MRDA and JRDA stats books guides, and the use of the [Statsbook Tool application](https://github.com/AdamSmasherDerby/Statsbook-Tool "Statsbook-Tool on GitHub"){ target=_blank } :octicons-link-external-24:.
             - Maximizing opportunities for available officials by assigning them to dedicated roster positions instead of assigning myself to a second position.
-            - Demonstrating an understanding of and experience with the responsibilities and procedures associated with each NSO position, so I can support any member of my crew who may need help.
+            - Demonstrating an understanding of and experience with the responsibilities and procedures associated with each NSO position, so I can support any member of my crew who may need help or development support.
             - Helping develop new officials by providing safe opportunities for them to learn under my mentorship or that of other experienced officials.
             - Supporting officials who are developing experience with HR/CHR roles by acting as a safety net if they need assistance.
             - Having the backs of my peer officials so they can do their jobs without concern that they might have to deal with elevated or frustrated players and coaches directly.